raiden-network/raiden/raiden/tests/scenarios/README.md

 #### [ms3_simple_monitoring](./ms3_simple_monitoring.yaml)

 A channel between two nodes is opened, a transfer is made.
 Then, node 1 goes offline and node 0 closes the channel.
 Before the monitoring trigger block is passed node 1 gets back online.
-Node 1 calls the smart contract itself (REMARK: she does not call close) and therefore the MS does not get triggered.
+Node 1 calls the smart contract itself and therefore the MS does not get triggered.

 #### [pfs1_get_a_simple_path](./pfs1_get_a_simple_path.yaml)